Azure/Azure-Proactive-Resiliency-Library/docs/content/services/compute/virtual-machines/_index.md

 #### Recommendation/Guidance

-Azure availability zones are physically separate locations within each Azure region that are tolerant to local failures.
+Azure Availability Zones are physically separate locations within each Azure region that are tolerant to local failures.
 Use availability zones to protect your applications and data against unlikely datacenter failures.

 #### Resources